ValGRY/Data-Science-Projects/Techno Industries Inc/README.md

 Actuators and Fuse has the lowest cost of unit and the biggest net profit margin.

 # Summary
 ● Actuators brings the most average profitability.
 ● Actuators and Fuse has the lowest cost of unit and the biggest net profit margin.
 ● Microcontrollers has the smallest number of orders bring the least average profitability, only 3.26%.
-● Microcontrollers brings the smallest revenue, with the second lowest revenue form Wiring components ● The biggest revenue comes from Switches
+● Microcontrollers brings the smallest revenue, with the second lowest revenue form Wiring components.
+● The biggest revenue comes from Switches.
 ● Thermostat, Wiring components and Microcontrollers has the highest cost per unit and the lowest net profit margin.
 ● California, New York, Pennsylvania and Texas brings the bigest Net Profit Margin.
 ● North Dakota, Delaware and South Dakota brings the lowest Net Profit Margin.
 ● Microcontrollers and Wiring components has the list of orders.
 ● About 50% of all the industries belongs to the Aerospace (28.09%) and Medical (22.25%) industries.
 ● Aerospace industry has the biggest number of orders and the brings the most revenue than the other industries all together.

 # Recommendations